MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 ### How employees can opt-in and opt-out

-Users can opt-in or opt-out of the elements of MyAnalytics by using the **Settings > Feature settings** menu in Office 365, as shown here:
+Users can opt-in or opt-out of the elements of MyAnalytics by using the **Settings > Feature settings** menu in Microsoft 365, as shown here:

 ![Opt out and opt in ](../../images/mya/use/v2-dashboard-settings-1h-3.png)